 11. Protein Powder

-Regarding cycling recovery, protein supplements for cycling are highly beneficial, as research shows they can boost glycogen resynthesis and enhance muscle repair (Moore et al., 2014).
+Regarding cycling recovery, protein supplements for cyclists are highly beneficial, as research shows they can boost glycogen resynthesis and enhance muscle repair (Moore et al., 2014).
 A study by Lunn et al. (2012) found that cyclists who consumed 20g of whey protein immediately after an intense ride had 33% greater glycogen resynthesis rates than a placebo over the 4 hours post-exercise.

 Experts recommend consuming 20-40g of a high-quality, complete protein like whey, milk, or soy within 2 hours after cycling to maximally stimulate muscle protein synthesis and recovery (Phillips & Van Loon, 2011).
 The optimal dose appears to be 0.25-0.3g protein/kg body mass (Thomas et al., 2016).